RedisGrafana/RedisGrafana/docs/quickstart.md

 The [Configuration](redis-datasource/configuration.md) page explains how to connect the data source to the Redis database.

-### Redis Application plug-in
+### Redis Application plugin

-The [Overview](redis-app/overview.md) page explains how to enable plug-in and manage Redis Data Sources.
+The [Overview](redis-app/overview.md) page explains how to enable plugin and manage Redis Data Sources.

-### Redis Explorer plug-in
+### Redis Explorer plugin

-The [Overview](redis-explorer/overview.md) page explains how to enable plug-in and manage Redis Enterprise Software Data Sources.
+The [Overview](redis-explorer/overview.md) page explains how to enable plugin and manage Redis Enterprise Software Data Sources.

 ## Learn more